joshgreiff/awake/README.md

+# Awake Mission

+A personalized, evolving, self-development system that helps users become the most aligned version of themselves through accountability, habit-building, community, and intelligent guidance.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.